Azure AD integration

 The following user properties are imported from the directory.
 Currently, these cannot be configured and all of these fields must have values:

-Connecting clients to Azure AD requires a secure connection, so FotoWare needs to be configured with TLS (https) and a trusted certificate.
-For information on setting up FotoWare for secure connections look here.
+Connecting clients to Azure AD requires a secure connection, so FotoWare needs to be configured with TLS (HTTPS) and a trusted certificate.
+For more information, see Configuring FotoWare for secure connections.

 Configuring SSO with Azure AD